• Skip to main content

 Cells of Life by Charles Jenks © Jupiter Artland

-Founded in 2009, Jupiter Artland is a pioneering sculpture park and gallery which lies around 10 miles from Edinburgh.
-This remarkable creation is the work of art collectors, Robert and Nicky Wilson.
+Jupiter Artland, founded in 2009, is a pioneering sculpture park and gallery which lies around 10 miles from Edinburgh.

 What is Jupiter Artland?